 In one of the wealthiest countries on Earth, nearly 570,000 people experience homelessness every night and nearly half of renters are paying more than 30% of their income in rent.
 The United States has a shortage of seven million rental homes available to extremely low-income renters and there isn’t a single state that has an adequate supply of affordable rental homes.
 Affordable housing is too often out of reach, particularly for workers earning around the minimum wage.
 We all know people or families who stretch their budgets to pay one-third or one-half of their income for housing.
 That is unacceptable.

 We need a reset.
 Earl wrote a report titled, “Locked Out: Reversing Federal Housing Failures and Unlocking Opportunity” to share the history of the federal government’s role in housing and find solutions for five of our most vexing housing policy challenges:

 - Public Housing: Once a major source of affordable housing for low-income Americans, Congress has artificially capped the construction of new public housing for the past 20 years.

 - Homelessness: Most of the country’s “successful” communities have thousands of people experiencing homelessness due to astronomical rent increases, job loss, eviction, or mental illness.

 - Renter Relief: Rental prices have skyrocketed at a much faster pace than incomes, leaving millions of renters pinching pennies just to get by.

 - Equitable Homeownership: The federal government’s largest housing expenditure is the Mortgage Interest Deduction, which is targeted at the wealthiest Americans, while there are minimal tools for helping traditionally marginalized communities buy their first home.

 - Fair Housing: Centuries of discrimination left communities segregated and unequal.
 The federal government has not established the support structures to remedy the burden it caused.

-Read my full report, here.
+Read his full report, here.